 We went on an overnight cruise in Ha Long Bay which is preferable to a day trip if you have the time.
 You’ll get to experience and enjoy Ha Long Bay at a more leisurely pace.

 But if you’re pressed for time, then it is possible to do a day trip.
 Klook and Get Your Guide offer several Ha Long Bay cruises, including a few day trips.
 You’ll have about four hours to enjoy Ha Long Bay before making the trip back to Hanoi.

 Length of Tour: Full day

 Check out our map to help you understand where these Hanoi attractions are and why I’ve listed them in this order.
-Click on the link to open the interactive map in a new window.
+Click on the link to open a live version of the map in a new window.

 As described at the top of this article, Hanoi is my favorite city in Vietnam.
 From all the Vietnamese cities we’ve visited so far, it has the ideal blend of culture, architecture, atmosphere, coffee, and food.
 It’s the most liveable city and a place we always look forward to visiting.